richbl/go-distributed-motion-s3/README.md

 ### Motion Detection Application Support

+While **DM3S** is primarily responsible for sensing user proxies and determining when to enable and disable the surveillance system, it does not do any processing of video stream data.
+That complex task is left to the motion detection application which works in conjunction with **DM3S**.

  - Support for the [Motion](https://motion-project.github.io/ "Motion") motion detector software package

 	- Movement detection support of video cameras.
 See [this list](http://www.lavrsen.dk/foswiki/bin/view/Motion/WorkingDevices "Device Compatibility") for video device compatibility.
 Note that **DM3S** was developed and tested using smart devices running [Motion](https://motion-project.github.io/ "Motion") with native camera support (*e.g.*, a Raspberry Pi with an on-board camera module installed and configured)